eSolia/eSolia_2018/content/page/japan-apps/index.en.md

 {{< submenu disastersub japan-disaster >}}

 See our list of useful apps below.
-Japan has the "[J-ALERT](/japan-emergency-broadcast-system-j-alert/)" emergency broadcast system, and some apps such as the "NHK World TV" can receive the alerts in a timely way.
+Japan has the "[J-ALERT](/japan-emergency-broadcast-system-j-alert/)" emergency broadcast system, and you can receive these on mobile devices with SIM cards from the major carriers.
+As an alternative, some apps such as the "NHK World TV" app can receive the alerts in a timely manner.

-eSolia recommends visitors and residents to install these apps from your app store, and confirm settings to receive quake, tsunami and/or breaking news alerts.
+eSolia recommends visitors and residents to set your mobile device to receive alerts, and install these apps from your app store, confirming settings to receive quake, tsunami and/or breaking news alerts.

 {{< showjapanapp >}}